 Experience speaks volumes in the moving industry.
 A company that has been successfully managing moves for years, or even decades, has a system that works.
 Look for movers with a long history and a solid reputation.
 You can start by checking for complaints filed with the FMCSA, as a high number of unresolved issues is a clear warning sign.
 Beyond official records, read customer testimonials and online reviews.
 While you should take individual reviews with a grain of salt, look for consistent patterns.
 Do customers repeatedly praise the company’s communication and care, or do they frequently mention delays and damaged items?
 A proven track record is built on consistent, positive customer experiences over time.

-Demand Clear, Upfront Pricing
+No Surprises: Get Clear, Upfront Pricing

 A surprisingly low quote might feel like a win, but it’s often a warning sign of a “lowball” offer.
 Some companies, particularly moving brokers, lure you in with an attractive price only to inflate it later with hidden fees.
 A trustworthy mover provides a detailed, transparent quote from the start.
 Insist on getting a binding estimate in writing, which locks in your price as long as your inventory doesn’t change.
 A professional will want to know exactly what they’re moving—something a detailed moving checklist can help you prepare—to give you an accurate price.
 Always ask what’s included and what might cost extra, like packing materials or handling bulky items, to avoid surprises.